-- night clubs; - international passenger air travel for leisure purposes; - passenger ships for international leisure purposes; - attendance of any sporting event by spectators; - international sports events; and - other restrictions related to public transportation and education as set out in the directions to be issued by the cabinet members responsible for the portfolio.
+- Night vigils, after-funeral gatherings and 'after-tears' gatherings are not allowed; - Night clubs and any other places determined by the relevant cabinet minister in the interests of public safety; - The 33 land borders that remain closed; and - Other restrictions related to public transportation and education as set out in the directions to be issued by the cabinet member responsible for the portfolio.

-The consumption of food and beverages, including the sale of alcoholic beverages, is now permitted in public places provided that restaurants adhere to the nationwide curfew of 10pm to 4am.
-The only persons exempt from the curfew are essential service workers.
+There will no longer be a curfew imposed on the movement of persons for any reason.
+The consumption of food and beverages, including the sale of alcoholic beverages, is now permitted in public places provided that restaurants adhere to the conditions set out in their liquor licenses.